 The Freedman’s Bank — The Wound That Never Healed

-By 1874, the bank held $57 million (equivalent to over $1.5 billion today), deposited by about 70,000 Black savers (Baradaran, The Color of Money, Harvard University Press, 2017).
-And then it collapsed.
+By 1874 the bank held $57 million (equivalent to over $1.5 billion today) from deposits by about 70,000 Black savers (Baradaran, The Color of Money, Harvard University Press, 2017).
+It then collapsed.

 - Half the depositors received partial payments averaging less than sixty percent of their balances